redwoodjs/redwood/packages/cli/README.md

 ## Publishing

-This is a monorepo and is published via LearnaJS.
+This is a monorepo and is published via [LernaJS](https://lerna.js.org/).
 See the root README for instructions.